Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Why Cabbage?

-Cabbage and mustard belong to the same family (Brassicaceae), so they share similar growing conditions and can benefit from each other’s presence.
+Cabbage and mustard belong to the same family (Brassicaceae) so they like the same conditions to grow in.
+Also benefit from being planted with each other.

 Growing Cabbage

-Soil: Rich, well drained soil with plenty of organic matter.
+Soil: Rich, well drained soil with lots of organic matter.

-Watering: Regular watering keep soil moist but not waterlogged.
+Watering: Regular watering to keep soil moist but not waterlogged.

 Location: Full sun.